musyaflex/polyuHack2023/README.md

 $ npm start
 ```

+To see the main account page click on JIGI icon which is located top left corner on the landing page

+On the left side you can see the side.
+Here, click on the Transfers.

+Transfers page is designed to make the money transfer.
+By typing the mobile phone number you can find the bank accound of reciever.
+It contains name of the reciever, money amount and deadline to money transfer.
+Then you can see two button which are for immediate transfering and pending transfer.

+Pending transfer means that money will be transfered when fee is lower at the stated period before the deadline

 ## Input and Expected Output

 - For creating new user account: username, first name, last name, phone number are required.
 API can be tested using new_user_test.py file.
 Inputs will be recorded in the user_info.db database